moss-l/bhs-js-testing/boolean-simplification.md

 only end up in the `else if` branch if the test condition in the `if` branch was false.
-And we know that in order for `vacation || !weekday` to be false both sides of the `||` need to be false which means `vacation` would have to be false and `weekday` would have to be true.
+And we know that in order for `vacation || !weekday` to be false both sides of the `||` need to be false which means `vacation` would have to be false and `!weekday` would have to be false which means `weekday` would have to be true.
 Therefore in the `else if` test condition we can replace `weekday` and `vacation` with the values we know they must have if we got there:

 ```javascript
 function sleep_in(weekday, vacation) {